7 Life Cycle Model (Population Model) Overview

 At its core, the life cycle modeling component of the CEMPRA tool is a stage-structured matrix model (see (Caswell, 1997)).
 A simplified life cycle profile csv data input file (described below) is populated by the user and then imported to parameterize and construct components of the matrix model (e.g., number of stages, stage-specific survivorship, years in each stage, etc.).

 When the life cycle model is run, a hypothetical population is projected forward in time through simulations.
 The stage-structured matrix model governs the behavior of the simulated population.
-Density-dependent growth constraints are implemented using either compensation ratios (if the location and stage-specific capacities are unknown) or location and stage-specific Beverton-Holt functions (discussed further below).
+Density-dependent growth constraints are implemented using either compensation ratios (if the location and stage-specific capacities are unknown) or location and stage-specific Beverton-Holt functions (discussed further in Habitat & Stressors).
 Location-specific stressor values will interact with the simulated population to curtail or enhance stage-specific survivorship, fecundity, or habitat capacities.
 Population projections are then compared across scenarios and/or locations to evaluate the relative change in equilibrium abundance estimates for a target life stage (i.e., carrying capacities) and/or the intrinsic productivity (i.e., growth rates) possible at low densities.

 The life cycle modeling component of the CEMPRA tool performs a large number of calculations behind the scenes.
 While convenient, the embedded complexity can create misleading results if input values and assumptions are not carefully considered.
 It is assumed that users of the life cycle model have an understanding of basic concepts in population ecology (e.g., population growth rates, carrying capacities etc.) and a familiarity with matrix life cycle models.
 The following resources provide useful refreshers for interested individuals: